Amalite/BetterQosWiki/wiki/StarterGuide/ModelCreation.md

 If you see anything here that you don't find on your version of Blender, you might not be on the version I use (4.1), or I have an **addon** you can get online!
 For the sake of simplicity, we won't go over anything that requires an addon or extension to Blender that isn't already built-in.
 :::

-# For this guide, we'll be making a saber based off of the design I came up with in the [Design Phase](https://github.com/Amalite/BetterQosWiki/wiki/Coming-Up-With-A-Design#what-is-your-model-going-to-look-like-when-its-finished), so follow along with your own design and use what I show you with your own saber!
+# For this guide, we'll be making a saber based off of the design I came up with in the [Design Phase](https://github.com/Amalite/BetterQosWiki/wiki/Coming-Up-With-A-Design#what-is-your-model-going-to-look-like-when-its-finished), so follow along with your own design and use what I show you with your own saber! {#StartModeling}
 ## Step 1: Delete the cube, camera, and light included with the new file
 Don't worry!
 You can create them again later, but not having them in your scene can reduce the risk of accidentally exporting your model with them